 The most common symptom is abdominal pain that is dull, comes and goes over a period of time, may occur a few hours after eating or during the night, and is relieved by food and/or antacids.
 Weight loss, bloating and nausea are lesser indicators.
 Symptoms that require immediate medical attention include sharp, sudden, persistent stomach pain, bloody or black stools, or bloody vomit or vomit that looks like coffee grounds.

-- The most common laboratory test for diagnosing peptic ulcers is a blood test for the presence of antibodies to H. pylori.
+- The most common laboratory test for diagnosing peptic ulcers is a blood test for the presence of to H. pylori.

 - Some invasive procedures may be used to diagnose an ulcer.
 These include x-rays of the upper GI tract and endoscopy, in which a tiny camera on the end of a thin tube is fed through the mouth, down the oesophagus to the duodenum.

 - If tissue is removed during the endoscopy (a ), it may be examined in the laboratory for the presence of H. pylori.

 Peptic ulcers are rarely fatal, but they can be very serious if they go through the stomach or duodenal wall (perforation), break a blood vessel (haemorrhage), or block food leaving the stomach (obstruction).
 Treatment usually involves antibiotics to kill the bacteria and drugs to reduce the amount of stomach acid produced.